 The weather is getting nicer in some parts of the country which means there is an opportunity for outdoor celebrations.
 Pick a park or fairly large garden or terrace and set up individual spaces for everyone to have.
 You can even set up individual tables or picnic blankets for each friend and prepare ahead of time an individual meal for everyone.
 The same applies for the above idea, where you can use games (there are tons of games that do not require physical closeness such as charades) to have a fun time together.
 This way, you all get to enjoy each other’s company while also keeping a safe distance!

 (3) Send all of your friends a little something to let them know you are thinking of them.

 Taking advantage of online ordering and how much it has grown during the pandemic, you can send your friends all sorts of special treats.
 Ranging from food from their favorite restaurant, to cookies, candy, and flowers.
-You can also choose matching pieces of clothing for all to wear that day (of course, may we suggest you check out our face masks?
+You can also choose matching pieces of clothing for all to wear that day (of course, may we suggest you check out our sterling silver from Taxco?
 We can make our best efforts to match them all in color and design!
 Or you can always let them decide and pick a gift card), especially considering that there is still time to order them and receive before February 14th!

 There is a myriad of possibilities to explore here, especially using online games, shared meals to try together, or a selection of gifts for all of your loved ones!
 Tell us, is celebrating Día del Amor y la Amistad something that you will try this year?
 Or, do you prefer a more traditional romantic Valentine's Day?
 Do you have any other suggestions on how to celebrate?
 We like celebrating all kinds of love, which is why we would love to hear your opinion!